dawnbliss-coder/Backend-Orchestrator-Build2Break-Hackathon-/README.md

 ### 4. Access the Dashboard
 Open your browser and navigate to http://localhost:3000.

+## Technical Note
+This project utilizes the latest Tailwind CSS v4 engine.
+If you encounter CSS resolution issues, ensure `@tailwindcss/postcss` is installed and the `.next` cache is cleared.

+For that run:
+* npm install tailwindcss@next @tailwindcss/postcss postcss
+* rm -rf .next
+* then run npm run dev

 ## Key Dependencies Installed

 * @google/generative-ai: Interface for Gemini API.